-Located in very centrally the Elisabetta is a small room with private facilities but be prepared for a good climb up a series of narrow alleyways and stairs to the property.
+Located in the center of Vernazza, Elisabetta is a small room with private facilities but be prepared for a good climb up a series of narrow alleyways and stairs to the property.
 There are superb views of the town and sea and the bedrooms do have terraces with sea views.
 There is free wifi, a compact kitchen that has all you need for self-catering.

 A great option for families and it offers a concierge service.
 The family suite is huge by Italian standards and has a beautiful balcony, free wifi, and a fully functional kitchen.

-For a comprehensive post on the best accommodation options in each of the village of Cinque Terre and its surrounds, see Where to Stay in Cinque Terre: A Guide to Choosing Your Favorite Village
+- For a comprehensive post on the best place to stay in each of the villages of Cinque Terre or the broader Cinque Terre area, see Where to Stay in Cinque Terre: A Guide to Choosing Your Favorite Village